 \begin{remark} The computation of the single network decomposition in $(P3)$ (or in $(P4)$) only uses randomness for the ruling set computation in the first step.
 In contrast to the deterministic network decomposition algorithm that is computed on each component separately and in parallel this randomized step is not performed on each component separately but on the whole graph.
 In particular its runtime and failure probability depend on $n$ where $n$ is the size of the original graph.
+Furthermore, the ruling set algorithm does not require that the components of size $N$ are also equipped with an ID space of size $\poly N$, but works with the ID space of the original graph.
 The same holds for the network decompositions and ruling sets that are computed to color the small components (cf. \Cref{sec:smallComponents}). \end{remark}

 \Cref{lem:shatteringProb,lem:shattering} imply that the graph $L$ that remains after phase \ref{phase:assigningHappyNodes} consists of connected components of size at most $\poly \Delta \cdot\log_{\Delta}n$. \Cref{sec:smallComponents} explains in detail how these components can be $\Delta$-colored while respecting the nodes colored with color \emph{one} in phase \ref{phase:marking}.